Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

    Edit with VSCode will accelerate your work in the next steps.

 1. Open file `ChatServiceApplication.java` in the new project, add `@EnableDiscoveryClient` annotation to the class `ChatServiceApplication`.
-This will enable the new application visit the other service via eureka registred names.
+This will enable the new application visit the other service via eureka registered names.

    Fix the alert via VSCode hint like below.